jovanshernandez/jovanshernandez/README.md

 ## Hi, I’m @jovanshernandez
-I’m interested in finance, devops, automation, and capital markets.
-I’m currently learning python and c++ with a focus on finance, quantitative finance, and algorithmic trading.
+I have a keen interest in the realms of finance, DevOps, automation, and capital markets.
+My current learning journey is centered around mastering Python and C++, with a specific emphasis on their applications in systems, quantitative finance, and algorithmic trading.

-I’m looking to collaborate on fun projects that combine my passions.
+I am actively seeking opportunities to collaborate on engaging projects that seamlessly weave together my expertise and passion in these domains.
+If you have exciting initiatives that align with my interests, I'm eager to contribute and be a part of innovative endeavors at the intersection of technology and finance.

 How to reach me ... you can shoot me an email at jshdevops@gmail.com

 <!---